VertigoRay/LTEC6800.ray.pillers.us/_pages/assignment5.md

 #### Strategies

-Contenct (user interface) unlocking is a substancial achievement with measureable benefits.
+Content (user interface) unlocking is a substantial achievement with measurable benefits.

 ##### Level 1

-- Ablity to see all course materials.
+- Ability to see all course materials.
 - Can start the tasks, or should I say quests?

 *All students start at this level.*